thuqinyj16/thuqinyj16.github.io/_pages/about.md

 ======
 * Sport: I like playing basketball and badminton.
 I'm a huge fan of [Russell Westbrook](https://twitter.com/russwest44)
 * Music: I studied accordion for 8 years, though I don't play it now :( I'm a huge fan of [Higher Brothers](https://twitter.com/HigherBrothers) and [Rich Brian](https://twitter.com/richbrian)
 * Game: I like League of Legends though I don't play well.
-There are several heros I'm skilled in: Kassadin, Veigar and Teemo
+Still, there are several heros I'm skilled in: Kassadin, Veigar and Teemo